zarik5/bridgevr-dev/README.md

 * Automatic SteamVR Chaperone setup
 * Gamma correction
 * Presets, differential settings saving/loading
+* Lints on unsupported or non reccomended settings

 Any help on supporting new features or platforms is gratly appreciated!